 - Own-able.
-You can't own Buzz Lightyear the fictional character, but as a collector you can own a physical model of the character Buzz Lightyear.
+You can't own Buzz Lightyear the fictional character, but as a collector you can own an action figure of him.

 - Mutually exclusive.
 A collectible can have multiple related subjects.

 As a Contributor (or above) on hobbyDB you'll most commonly encounter subjects while adding an item to the database, under the section "Related Subjects".
 Multiple subjects can be assigned to a single item, take for example an Iron Man action figure.
-This Iron Man action figure is related to the subjects Robert Downey Jr., Marvel Comics, the Marvel Cinematic Universe, and the Iron Man character.
+It is related to the subjects Robert Downey Jr., Marvel Comics, the Marvel Cinematic Universe, and the Iron Man character.

 Here are some best practices when assigning subjects: